The Aquacare 6 Pro Expert ticks the basic boxes required for being a cordless water flosser.

 The stream of water is often softer, less abrasive and a generally more enjoyable method of flossing for many.

-The following promotional video from oral-B is not in English, nor is it the best demo, but it gives you a fairly good idea in a visual form.
+The following promotional video from Oral-B is not the best demo, but it gives you a fairly good idea in a visual form.

 How to use Pro-Expert